QuadSpinner/Gaea-Docs/Documentation/Nodes/Color--Mixer.md

+The Mixer node is just like the Combine node, but for mixing colors rather than heightfields or masks.
+It is color coded to help differentiate it from the Combine node.

 | Setting         | Values          | Description |
 | :-------------- | :-------------- | :---------- |
 | **Source**      | *Node or Layer* | Lorem |